faynxe/MM-FSI/README.md

 # Generative AI and Multi-Modal Agents in AWS: The Key to Unlocking New Value in Financial Markets

 This file walks you through how to set up the infrastructure and applications, and run the code to create a multi-modal agents.
 The blog post provides a detailed discussion of this solution.
+This Solution uses Full-Access policies for certain services involved in the architecture and may not meet the security standards of certain business units, however, this solution should be used to show the art-of-possible and access policy should be scoped down for any other use.

 ## Achitecture Diagram